vbookshelf/Diabetic-Retinopathy-Practice-Diagnosis/README.md

 ### For Reference:

 Google researchers conducted a human-centered study of their diabetic retinopathy detection system at 11 clinics in Thailand.
-The findings are presented in this enlightening paper: https://dl.acm.org/doi/pdf/10.1145/3313831.3376718
+The findings are presented in this enlightening paper:<br>
+https://dl.acm.org/doi/pdf/10.1145/3313831.3376718

-Video about this clinical research program: https://www.youtube.com/watch?v=Tt7gwWQ9z58
+Video about this clinical research program:<br>
+https://www.youtube.com/watch?v=Tt7gwWQ9z58